Are your employees skilled enough to be future-ready?

-However, an all-round presentation skills workshop doesn’t just focus on delivery.
+However, an all-around presentation skills workshop doesn’t just focus on delivery.
 These skills are somewhat important, but it is only 20% of the whole picture.
-Imagine seeing a film where the performances were great – but the story and script doesn’t make any sense!
+Imagine seeing a film where the performances were great – but the story and script don’t make any sense!

 “Regardless of the changes in technology, the market for well-crafted messages will always have an audience.”